chrisly42/cajon-plugin/README.md

     to: assertThat(opt).isPresent();
   ```

-  AssertJ for Guava needs to be available in the classpath.
+  AssertJ for Guava needs to be available in the classpath for this inspection to work.

 - AssumeThatInsteadOfReturn